ex-man/GeneralInsurance_Class/Lessons/Lesson3/Support/About_discounting.md

 5) 1st February 2018 - new symptoms are found (they seem to be coming from the accident) ...
 6) a few years later - the person finally starts working, but is partially disabled

-Think about which year each information relates to (Exercise)
+Think about which year each information relates to (Exercise0)
 > Write down into your notes, what you think...
 In which year(s) of data can we find the above situation.
 Then let's discuss.

 It make sense to keep a chronological history of how much was paid for each of the items above.
 If you have many policies and